 10 Things to Determine for Budgeting Your Virtual Event

 We often receive inquiries from meeting organizers requesting quotes or a ballpark estimate for their upcoming online meeting.
 But as we all know, virtual events are not one size fits all.
 With formats ranging from 30-minute webinars to multi-day, broadcast-quality event experiences, costs can vary dramatically.
-It’s important first lay out the type of deliverables you’d like to include at your event before accurately budgeting for your virtual production.
+It’s important to first lay out the type of deliverables you’d like to include at your event before accurately budgeting for your virtual production.

 That’s why we’ve put together the top 10 elements any meeting organizer should determine to give virtual event producers a better idea of what’s needed to make sure their event the best fit for their goals.